A Unifying Approach to Probabilistic Testing Equivalences: Conclusion

+Our new framework can be extended in several aspects.
 Probabilistic must equivalence is not the focus of this paper, but the testing framework developed in Section~\ref{sec:testing_over_distributions} remains applicable to its definition and analysis.
-For instance, we can define a new characteristic $\chi^{\mathsf{must}}_{\varphi}$, which may take the form of $\inf\mathcal O^{\mu}_{\varphi}$, to provide model-independent and external characterizations of probabilistic must equivalence.
-Furthermore, the probabilistic transition sequence introduced in Section~\ref{sec:rccs_model} can serve as a foundation for alternative characterizations of other probabilistic equivalences.
+For instance, we can define a new characteristic $\chi^{\mathsf{must}}_{\varphi}$, which may take the form of $\inf\mathcal O^{\mu}_{\varphi}$, to provide internal and external characterizations of probabilistic must equivalence.
+Furthermore, the discussion of divergence in Section~\ref{subsec:structure_of_testing_outcome} indicates that the predicate-based framework can also be applied to \emph{divergence-sensitive} equivalences.
+The probabilistic transition sequence introduced in Section~\ref{sec:rccs_model} can serve as a foundation for alternative characterizations of other probabilistic equivalences.
 The linearity and continuity of testing outcomes are also notable properties, offering a natural connection to recent research on metrics~{\cite{du2022behavioural,dal2023contextual,spork2024spectrum}}.
 Investigating a metric-based characterization of probabilistic testing equivalences thus represents another fruitful direction for future work.

-In classical testing equivalence, the may equivalence checking problem between finite-state processes can be reduced to the equivalence problem of nondeterministic automata, and is therefore in $\mathbf{PSPACE}$.
-Hence, the theory of probabilistic trace equivalence is also a worthwhile research topic.
-Some existing studies have already offered characterizations of probabilistic trace equivalence~\cite{bernardo2014revisiting,bernardo2022probabilistic_2022}.
-An open question is how to define an appropriate distribution-based trace equivalence for our model and whether this could shed light on the development of related decision algorithms.
+One important direction for future work concerns decision algorithms for the proposed equivalences.
+In classical testing equivalence, the may equivalence checking problem between finite-state processes can be reduced to the trace equivalence problem of nondeterministic automata, and is therefore in $\mathbf{PSPACE}$.
+It is natural to explore whether similar ideas can be adapted to the probabilistic setting.
+Indeed, several existing studies have already provided characterizations of probabilistic trace equivalence~\cite{bernardo2014revisiting,bernardo2022probabilistic_2022}.
+However, the presence of probabilistic branching means that even after fixing a sequence of nondeterministic choices, a probabilistic trace typically becomes a nontrivial labelled tree rather than a simple sequence of actions.
+Determining whether two processes generate the same set of such labelled trees is, intuitively, substantially more difficult.
+Consequently, designing decision procedures for may or fair equivalences in probabilistic concurrent systems appears to be significantly more challenging.